How conversion values work in SKAN 4.0

 8. What are the next steps for app marketers looking to get ready for SKAN 4.0?

-Work together with your MMP partner to rethink your overall conversion value strategy.
+Work together with your DSP and MMP partners to rethink your overall conversion value strategy.
 Take into account that:

 • Your SKAdNetwork 4.0 postbacks have new fields for parsing coarse-conversion values, which didn’t exist in previous SKAN versions.
 When mapped correctly, these new values will help you get at least some indication of campaign quality even if the campaign didn't generate enough conversions to be at the higher end of crowd anonymity.